brodieaustin/poisoned-well-novel/poisoned-well.md

 "K has declared that you are under her protection.
 She is an elder among us and her opinion holds sway.
 But your protection rests on her.
 I saw this not to burden you with an obligation, but to make clear the situation."
 Manan understood how tenuous these bond of obligation were.
 After all, she had taken Ethne into her protection.
 That hadn't ended well for either of them.
 "Try not to think over this too much, Manan.
 The water woman have a saying, 'Rivers flow in one direction.'
 Let the past be the past.
 If there is a need to reckon with it, you will know and can be prepared for it."

 Manan had no choice but to accept this advice, which she took to mean, we'll give you ample warning if we're going to kill you.
 From the stern faces she had seen on the other sisters.
 She had no doubt that she would be cut down to preserve the water women's ways.
-Since there really was not pointin dwelling on this, she asked another question, "Where are we going?"
+Since there really was not pointing dwelling on this, she asked another question, "Where are we going?"

 "Home.
 To our home."